tomasstolker/species/docs/installation.rst

        $ pip install --upgrade pip

 Alternatively to running the ``setup.py`` file, the folder where ``species`` is located can also be added to the ``PYTHONPATH`` environment variable such that the package is found by Python.
-The command may depend on the OS that is used, but is often something like:
+The command may depend on the OS that is used, but is typically something like:

 .. code-block:: console